 Lift restrictions on municipal broadband providers

 In addition to prioritizing the deployment of fiber optic infrastructure, the U.S. government must also remove any restrictions that prevent local governments from being able to operate as its own service provider.
-Currently 19 states in the U.S. have some sort of restrictions in place.
+As of 2022, 17 states in the U.S. have some sort of restrictions in place.
 This means that even if communities are interested in deploying their own infrastructure and creating their own local broadband provider, they are legally prohibited from doing so.

 Democrats introduced a bill in March 2021 called the Community Broadband Act.
 The bill has yet to be passed but if it is, it will “[remove] roadblocks for public-private partnerships and locally-owned broadband systems.”